 Perhaps feeling that there had been enough marginally different versions of it by that point, the team surprisingly left the theme song off Ready Steady Go!, the 1977 soundtrack album of the Play Away stage show, and it similarly failed to show up on either 1981’s Hello! or 1984’s Singing In The Band.
 Even so, four separate renditions (and a fifth edit, which frustratingly is the one that compilers normally reach for first) within an extremely short timeframe doesn’t exactly make for an easy selection.
 Personally, I’d go for that first one from 1972.
 Which of course doesn’t have that all-important ‘Give me a ‘P’…!’ at the start… but you can always shout that yourself, can’t you?

-You can find a rundown of the various albums released on BBC Records And Tapes’ children’s imprint Roundabout here, and a playlist of hidden highlights from the BBC Records And Tapes back catalogue – including Bang On A Drum and Superstition – here.
+Auntie Takes A Trip is a playlist of hidden highlights from the BBC Records And Tapes back catalogue – including Bang On A Drum and Superstition – and you can listen to it here.

 © Tim Worthington.